 The programme will provide you with the opportunity to spend time with four different high-profile organisations where you will learn about their business, the career routes available to you and develop key skills by getting involved in interactive business-like tasks.
 Last but not least, you will also spend a day with a professional sports club learning about the psychology of resilience, coping mechanisms and goal achievement models.

-Our Work Insight & Skills Experiences run for a full week giving you the opportunity to develop key skills employers look for when recruiting, learn from some of our 170+ business partners based across the UK and boost your confidence and motivation.
-Watch the video below to see what you can expect from the week!
+SMBP WISE runs for a full week giving you the opportunity to develop key skills employers look for when recruiting, learn from some of our 200+ business partners based across the UK, and boost your confidence and motivation.
+Watch the videos below to see what you can expect from the week!

 When do the programmes take place?